argonauthills/whose-line/README.md

 # Whose Line
-### Google knows you so well, it completes all your sentences.
+### Google knows you so well, completes all your sentences.

 -------